Azure/azure-sphere-samples/Samples/AzureIoT/IoTHub.md

 - Configure an IoT Hub to work with Azure Sphere based on how you want to connect to your IoT Hub.
 The device provisioning service is the recommended authentication method.
 - Configure the sample application with information about your Azure Sphere tenant and your IoT Hub.

 You can then build the application and, if you want to, use a device twin to support additional features.
+For more information about device twins, see [Understand and use device twins in IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-device-twins).

 ## Configure an IoT Hub